zxfighter/SCInsta/README.md

 - Padlock (biometric requirement to access app)

 ### Built-in Tweak Settings
-> Long press on the Instagram settings button to bring up the BHInsta tweak settings.
+> Long press on the Instagram settings button to bring up the BHInsta tweak settings

 # Building
 ## Prerequisites